rails4/Internship-calendar-API/README.md

   - `id`: event's id, which has to be showed.

-Success :returns `200` with event description in JSON.
+If successful fetch event: returns `200` with event description in JSON.

-Fail: return `404 Error` with "Expected event with given id is not found!" message.
+If fails when there is no event: return `404 'message' => 'Expected event with given id is not found!'`.

+If fails when : return `401 'message' => 'Don't have rights to show this event'`

 ## Delete event